 Featured News Items:

 • The David Letterman Building received a Merit Award from the USGBC Indiana Green Building Award program.
-The award recognizes outstanding achievement in the realm of green building design and construction for projects located in Indiana.
+The award recognized outstanding achievement in the realm of green building design and construction for projects located in Indiana.

-• Students from the Construction Management program became the first student team in the Midwest and one of only three student teams nationally to ever receive LEED certification for a building through the LEED Lab program.
+• Students from the Construction Management program was the first student team in the Midwest and one of only three student teams nationally to ever receive LEED certification for a building through the LEED Lab program.
 The Letterman Building received LEED Certification under the Existing Buildings Operation and Maintenance LEED system.

 • Ball State University made the new "The Princeton Review's Guide to 399 Green Colleges: 2018 Edition". (partial report)